 - The company will not be able to take the benefit of depreciation since the property is not owned by them.

 - Seller will not get the appreciation benefit if the value of assets sold is an increase in the future like land and building.

-- Loss of control over assets and there is a case that at the time of renewal of agreement lease rent will increase.
+- Loss of control over assets, and there is a case that at the time of renewal of the agreement, lease rent will increase.